Targeted AdvertisingAd targeting gains customers for advertisers and at the same time gains revenue for publishers.

 A targeted campaign can put higher-paying clients in premium positions, pages and channels while putting remnant ads in less valuable inventory.

-Keep in mind that ad targeting means the amount of available inventory will be smaller than a simple run of site campaign.
+Keep in mind that online ad targeting means the amount of available inventory will be smaller than a simple run of site campaign.

 Competitive Advantages

-oogle and Facebook dominate online advertising because of their ability to display contextual ads based on the content of the page that the visitor is viewing.
+Google and Facebook dominate online advertising because of their ability to display contextual ads based on the content of the page that the visitor is viewing.

 They also target geographically and demographically because of data collected from the registrations and profiles of their users.